Online Divorce Pre-Qualification

 This process is completely free, and you won’t be asked to pay anything to complete it.

-For couples in Florida who have agreed on the terms of their separation and want to avoid the stress, delay, and high cost of a courtroom divorce, our Florida Online Divorce service offers a reliable and user-friendly alternative.
+For couples in Florida who have agreed on the terms of their separation and want to avoid the stress, delay, and high cost of a courtroom divorce, our Florida Divorce Online service offers a reliable and user-friendly alternative.
 Whether you’re handling the process on your own or working cooperatively with your spouse, our platform is designed to make divorce as smooth and accessible as possible — from eligibility screening all the way to filing in court.

-Prequalification: Making sure you are eligible
+Pre-Qualification: Making sure you are eligible

 Before you begin the divorce process, Florida law requires that certain conditions be met in order for your case to be filed and approved.
-To help with this, we start by offering a free pre-qualification questionnaire that you can access by clicking the red “See if you qualify” button on our homepage.
+To help with this, we start by offering a free pre-qualification questionnaire that you can access by clicking the red See if you qualify button on our homepage.

 Once you do, you’ll be redirected to a brief, Florida-specific form where we ask a few simple questions.
 These include whether you or your spouse have lived in Florida (or been stationed there as part of military service) for at least six months.
 You’ll also be asked whether you know where your spouse currently lives, if you’ve both agreed on all aspects of your divorce (such as property division and child-related matters, if applicable), and whether your spouse is willing to sign the divorce paperwork.
 These questions help confirm that your case qualifies as an uncontested divorce — the fastest and most straightforward kind under Florida law.